-As a result of the above factors, our independent registered public accountant firm has indicated in their audit opinion, contained in our financial statements included our annual report on Form 10-K for the year ended December 31, 2013, that they have serious doubts about our ability to continue as a going concern.
+As a result of the above historical factors, which continued in effect as of September 30, 2014, our independent registered public accountant firm has indicated in their audit opinion, contained in our financial statements included our annual report on Form 10-K for the year ended December 31, 2013, that they have serious doubts about our ability to continue as a going concern.
 The financial statements in the Form 10-K and in this Form 10-Q report have been prepared assuming the Company will continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.